EnDAOsment/DAO-Smart-Contract-Framework/README.md

 The EnDAOsment's modular governance framework utilizes a CORE contract that acts as a central hub, dynamically determining which governance module, either an Approval or Quadratic Governor, is invoked based on the current stage of a proposal.
 This modular design allows for a flexible and adaptable governance system that can evolve with the needs of the DAO.
-I believe that a decision involve two components: **Equitable Collective/Communal Value** & **Socioeconomically Sustainable Development**.
+I believe that a decision involve two components:
+ - **Equitable Collective/Communal Value**
+ - **Socioeconomically Sustainable Development**

 Existing major DAO platforms lack a comprehensive multi-stage decision-making framework.
 To achieve this, I'd need to significantly customize my own smart contracts, so I might as well build a new platform from scratch.
 EnDAOsment's modular governance framework provides a robust and adaptable system for managing proposals within the DAO, allowing for different voting mechanisms to be applied based on the specific stage of a proposal and its maturity.